Tuesday, October 29, 2013 |

 1. Not respecting the word count

 We are very strict when it comes to word count.
-Every entry we receive is individually verified, and those that do not meet the parameters do not move on--even those that are a few words above or below the word count (to see how we check, visit our FAQ).
-Every submission to Short Story or Creative Nonfiction has to be between 1,200 and 1,800 words, and every submission to Poetry has to be between 400 to 600 words.
-That's it.
-No more, no less.
+Every entry we receive is individually verified, and those that do not meet the parameters do not move on - even those that are a few words above or below the word count (to see how we check, visit our FAQ).
+Every submission to Short Story or Nonfiction has to be between 1,200 and 1,800 words, and every submission to Poetry has to be up to 600 words (no minimum).

 2. Sending in work that has been published

 The CBC Literary Prizes recognizes original, unpublished work.
 The first place people will read our finalists is on the CBC Books website, and the first place they read our winners is in enRoute magazine.

 3. Including your name (and address) in the file